-- 3.1 It is the competitor's obligation to ensure that all persons concerned by his entry observe all the requirements of the Code, the FIA General Prescriptions, the Technical Regulations, the Sporting Regulations and the Organisation Rules. - If a competitor is unable to be present in person at the Event, he must nominate his representative in writing. - Throughout the entire duration of the Event, a person having charge of an entered car during any part of an Event is responsible jointly and severally with the competitor for ensuring that the requirements are observed. - 3.2 Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout the Event. - 3.3 The presentation of a car for scrutineering will be deemed an implicit statement of conformity. - 3.4 All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pits, pit lane, or track must wear an appropriate pass at all times. - 3.5 During qualifying practice and the race at any Event competitors (and/or anybody associated with the entry of a car), are not permitted to produce or order to produce any moving pictures of competition cars on the track, with the exception of the camera described in Article 27.16.
+3.1 It is the competitor's obligation to ensure that all persons concerned by his entry observe all the requirements of the Code, the FIA General Prescriptions, the Technical Regulations, the Sporting Regulations and the Organisation Rules.

+If a competitor is unable to be present in person at the Event, he must nominate his representative in writing.

+Throughout the entire duration of the Event, a person having charge of an entered car during any part of an Event is responsible jointly and severally with the competitor for ensuring that the requirements are observed.

+- 3.2 Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout the Event. - 3.3 The presentation of a car for scrutineering will be deemed an implicit statement of conformity. - 3.4 All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pits, pit lane, or track must wear an appropriate pass at all times. - 3.5 During qualifying practice and the race at any Event competitors During any activity with an entered F3 car, (and/or anybody associated with the entry of a car), it is not permitted to produce or order to produce any moving pictures of competition cars on the track, with the exception of the camera described in Article 27.16.
 Any other exception to this must be approved in writing by the FIA.
+The use of moving images must be approved in writing by the Promoter.
+Use of on board images must be approved in writing by the FIA.

-Failure to comply with the above will be reported to the stewards of the meeting and may result in the exclusion of the relevant team from the Event and a maximum fine of €10,000.
+Failure to comply with the above will be reported to the stewards of the meeting and may result in the exclusion disqualification of the relevant team from the Event and a maximum fine of €10,000.